 Although it's good to be generous, especially in countries where poverty is a major problem, there are situations in which it's best not to tip.
 For example, children in Africa are often forced to spend time on the streets rather than in school in order to pick up tips (or handouts) from tourists.
 Unfortunately, paying them money only perpetuates the problem, depriving them of the education they need to make a living in the future.

-If you want to help street children or reward them for an act of helpfulness or kindness, consider buying them a meal, grocery items, or even school supplies instead of giving them money.
+If you want to help street children or reward them for an act of helpfulness or kindness, consider buying them a meal or grocery items, or donating school supplies instead of giving them money.

 Similarly, if you experience an act of spontaneous kindness from an adult that you think should be acknowledged, ask your guide if it's appropriate to tip.
 While cash is often appreciated, it's possible that offering money could cause offense.
 In this case, offering to buy a cool drink or a meal could be more appropriate.

 If the service has been bad, or if a tip is demanded and you feel you are being taken advantage of, you don't have to tip.
 Tipping is a reward for good service in Africa as it is everywhere else in the world.